golang/proposal/design/25530-notary.md

 #### Privacy in CI/CD Systems

-A question was raised about privacy of notary operations especially in CI/CD systems.
+A question was raised about privacy of database operations especially in CI/CD systems.
-We expect that a CI/CD system would _never_ contact the notary.
+We expect that a CI/CD system would _never_ contact the database.

 First, in typical usage, you only push code to a CI/CD system after first at least building (and hopefully also testing!) any changes locally.
 Building any changes locally will update `go.mod` and `go.sum` as needed, and then the `go.sum` pushed to the CI/CD system will be up-to-date.
-The notary is only involved when adding to `go.sum`.
+The database is only involved when adding to `go.sum`.

 Second, module-aware CI/CD systems should already be using `-mod=readonly`, to fail on out-of-date `go.mod` files instead of silently updating them.